Uric acid - blood

-Most uric acid dissolves in blood and travels to the kidneys, where it passes out in urine.
+Most uric acid dissolves in blood and travels to the kidneys.
+From there, it passes out in urine.
 If your body produces too much uric acid or doesn't remove enough if it, you can get sick.
-High levels of uric acid in the body is called hyperuricemia.
+A high level of uric acid in the blood is called hyperuricemia.

 How the test is performed

 A blood sample is needed.
 Most of the time blood is drawn from a vein located on the inside of the elbow or the back of the hand.

 You should not eat or drink anything for 4 hours before the test unless told otherwise.